Victor Reux: Politics

-Reux, a fixture in Saint Pierre and Miquelon politics, was a teacher before entering politics in the early 1980s.
-During his political career, Reux served on the French Commission of UNESCO, a local municipal councilor, and a member of the departmental council of Saint Pierre and Miquelon.
+Reux entered politics in the early 1980s.
+During his political career, Reux served as a local municipal councilor in Saint-Pierre from 1983 to 1989, and was a member of the departmental council of Saint Pierre and Miquelon from 1994 to 2000, representing Saint-Pierre.
 He was also a member of the l’assemblée des parlementaires de la Francophonie and the France-Canada Friendship Group.